aragon/aragon-court/readme.md

 Aragon Court is now live on Ethereum mainnet.
 You can become a juror by staking 10,000 ANJ.

 #### ⚖ [Check out the Aragon Court Dashboard](https://court.aragon.org)
-The Aragon Court Dashboard is the central app where all dispute-related tools are available for jurors.
+The Aragon Court Dashboard is the central app where all dispute-related information is available for jurors.

 #### 📚 [Read the User Guide](https://help.aragon.org/category/47-aragoncourt)
-Read the user guide if you have any doubts about the protocol or the Aragon Court related tools
+Read the user guide if you have any doubts about the Aragon Court protocol, Court Dashboard, or related tools.

 ## Protocol